llvm/llvm-project/llvm/docs/DirectX/DXILOpTableGenDesign.rst

 ========================

-DXIL Operation properties such as valid overload types and valid shader stages are predicated on Shader Model version.
+DXIL Operation properties such as valid overload types and valid shader stages are predicated on Shader Model version.hese are represented as list of constrained properties.

 Following is the definition of a generic constraint and the associated predicate